entando/entando-docs/vuepress/docs/next/tutorials/curate/bundle-private-images.md

                key: registryCredentials

 ```
-Note: Due to an open issue with Entando 7.1.1, add the following to the Entando Component Manager deployment to set the HOME variable:
+Note: Due to an open issue with Entando 7.1.1, the Entando Component Manager (ECM) requires modification.
+Scale the deployment down to 0, add the following spec to the ECM deployment, setting the HOME variable, and then restart the cluster.
 ``` yaml
 kind: Deployment
 spec: